Common playground with poured-in-place rubber surface.

 The most memorable places are rarely the ones with the most equipment.
 They are the ones that leave room for imagination.
 A fallen tree can become a pirate ship, a bridge across a river, a dragon, or a mountain to conquer.
 A pile of stones becomes a castle.
 Sand becomes a construction site.
 Water becomes an experiment.
 The landscape itself becomes the play.
 Children don't simply use these places but transform them.

 This is one of the greatest strengths of nature-based playgrounds.
 They encourage open-ended exploration instead of prescribing a single way to play.
 By climbing logs, balancing on rocks, digging in sand, collecting sticks, discovering insects, and getting muddy, children develop creativity, confidence, problem-solving skills, and a deeper relationship with the natural world.
 It makes room for nature to become both the teacher and the playground.
+There is increasing scientific evidence that shows that regular contact with nature supports children's physical activity, creativity, attention, emotional well-being, and environmental stewardship.

 As landscape architects, we also have an opportunity to rethink the materials we use.
+Nature-based play doesn't just change how children play, it also changes what we build those places from.

 Across North America, playgrounds often rely heavily on poured-in-place rubber surfacing and manufactured equipment.
 While these materials have their place, particularly where accessibility requirements or specific safety considerations call for them, they also carry a relatively high embodied carbon footprint and can be costly to repair when damaged.